 See full summary »

 Billie Frank (Sherilyn Fenn), an out-of-work alcoholic actress, used to be somewhat of a star in her day, but now she's all washed up.
 With the help of her mother, Trudy Frank (Lynn Redgrave), Billie tries to pick up the pieces of her life and move on.
 Billie meets Dave Parelli (Jonathan Penner), a guy who lives in her apartment building, and is also an alcoholic.
 The show was based upon their relationship, along with all of the others in Alcoholics Anonymous with them.Written by

-The character of Billie Frank is based upon Claudia Lonow's experience.
+The character of Billie Frank was based upon Claudia Lonow's experience.
 Billie is an ex-soap actress who is famous for portraying a character called Diana Gateway in a series called "Emerald Bluff".
-Claudia Lonow is famous for portraying Diana Fairgate in Knots Landing.
+Claudia Lonow is famous for portraying Diana Fairgate in Knots Landing (1979).
 See more »

 See more »

 Before this show aired in Finland, the channel aired these commercials, like, "Billie Frank drinks.. and has casual sex!"
 The voice of the presenter suggested that this was portrayed as something admirable.
 I thought I wouldn't watch such crap.
 But I happened to see one episode and was instantly hooked.
 The show just seemed real to me - the characters were rude, imperfect and at times completely selfish; there was no laugh track and the dialogue was more natural than on other shows; the humour was somehow very original, it stemmed from the characters' personalities in a natural way.
 Sexuality was dealt with in a daring way.
 Sherilyn Fenn was great as the imperfect Billie, Dave and Jackie were also brilliant characters, and of course Trudy who was really the second star of the show.